headblockhead/wifi-doorsign/README.md

 ## How?

-I took the [(very poorly-written) example from WaveShare's website](https://files.waveshare.com/upload/5/50/E-Paper_ESP32_Driver_Board_Code.7z) and rewrote the required libraries to understand how the display is controlled, and to make development easier by removing duplicate functionality and clarifying the purpose of ambiguously-named functions.
+I read through the [(very poorly-written) libraries from WaveShare's website](https://files.waveshare.com/upload/5/50/E-Paper_ESP32_Driver_Board_Code.7z) to understand how the display is supposed to be controlled.
+I renamed many of the functions to make it clearer what each one does, and removed lots of unused and duplicate code, along with code not related to my model of display.

-I also ported the library and example code over from using the Arduino IDE to using PlatformIO, making the build+upload process significantly easier as PlatformIO supports automatically downloading all boards+libraries in one command by reading the platformio.ini file, instead of having to navigate a GUI and copy/paste board and library URLs if using a new machine, making it more maintainable.
+I also ported the library and example code over from using the Arduino IDE to using the PlatformIO build system, making the build+upload process significantly easier (as PlatformIO supports automatically downloading all boards+libraries in one command by reading the platformio.ini file, instead of having to navigate a GUI and copy/paste board+library URLs if using a new machine, making it much easier to build).

+Finally, I wrote my own webpage and webserver to allow creating and uploading images to the display.
+I used one of the examples as source for the 7-color dithering algorithm, but the rest of the code I wrote myself.

 https://github.com/user-attachments/assets/719105b5-a09b-4d02-a22d-3bb571632b7c